Madeira: Diaspora

 Several large Madeiran communities continue around the world, including in the UK and Jersey.
-The Portuguese British community, made up mostly of Madeirans, celebrate Madeira Day.
+The Portuguese British community, made up mostly of Madeirans, celebrates Madeira Day.

 In Venezuela the Madeiran Portuguese settled in cities such as Caracas and rural areas of the interior.
 According to figures from the 1990s, around 70% of the Portuguese diaspora in that country was made up of Madeirans and their descendants, initially dedicated to activities such as agriculture, but later, due to the lack of government support, the emigrants concentrated on commerce in the large Venezuelan cities.
 Among the companies founded by Madeirans are the supermarkets Central Madeirense, Excelsior Gama, Supermercados Unicasa, and Automercados Plaza, as well as many renowned bakeries.
 A state in Venezuela called Portuguesa was named after its large Portuguese population.

 Immigration

 Madeira is part of the Schengen Area.
 In 2023, Madeira had a population of 256,622, of whom 14,060, or 5.5%, were foreign-born.
 The most common nationalities were Venezuelans (commonly of Portuguese origins) 1,182 (15.5%), the United Kingdom 1,451 (10.3%), Brazilians 1,450 (10.3%), Germans 1,410 (10.0%), Italians 738 (5.2%), Russians 593, Americans 452 and French 426.

 Previously reaching 253,259 in 2022, of whom the majority are locals.
 But Madeira has witnessed a rising foreign population for many years.
 As of 31 December 2022, immigrants in the region totalled 11,793 people, an increase of 13.3% from 2021.
 "Nationals from Venezuela (19.7%), the United Kingdom (11.8%), Germany (9.4%) and Brazil (9.2%) continue to represent the main foreign communities in the region", according to the DREM (Madeira Statistics Department).

 Economy

-The gross domestic product (GDP) reached nearly 7 billion euros in 2023, accounting for 2.6% of Portugal's economic output.
-GDP per capita was of 27,370 euros or 73% of the EU27 average.
+The gross domestic product (GDP) reached nearly 7.5 billion euros in 2024, accounting for 2.6% of Portugal's economic output.
+GDP per capita was of 29,012 euros or 73% of the EU27 average.
 The GDP per employee was 71% of the EU average.

 Madeira embraced Bitcoin by implementing policies that exempt Bitcoin investors from paying personal income taxes in the region.
-Madeira Regional Government President Miguel Albuquerque confirmed the inauguration of a business hub focused solely on Bitcoin and related innovations.
+Madeira Regional Government President Miguel Albuquerque confirmed the launching of a business hub focused solely on Bitcoin and related innovations.
 Speaking in a dialogue with Prince Filip Karađorđević of Serbia at Bitcoin Amsterdam 2023, he framed the move as a significant step toward technological advancements and international partnerships.